BelegCufea/PrettyReputation_MoreTags/ReadMe.md

 where

 * `<<TAG>>` = tag name
-* `<<description>>` = description string shown in configuration
+* `<<description>>` = description string shown in the configuration
-* `<<string>>` = what will be displayed in chat if this TAG is used, must be string
+* `<<string>>` = what will be displayed in chat if this TAG is used, must be a string

-`value` is defined as function with one parameter.
-Members of said parameter are described in [Available info](#1-available-info) section.
+The `value` is defined as a function with one parameter.
+The members of this parameter are described in the [Available info](#1-available-info) section.

-Function defined in `value` is called only if that TAG is used in message pattern (or in debug mode).
-You can use that function to do whatever you want, but remember it is called every time reputation message is displayed and it MUST return a string!
+The function defined in `value` is called only if that TAG is used in a message pattern (or in debug mode).
+You can use this function to do whatever you want, but remember, it is called every time a reputation message is displayed, and it MUST return a string!

 #### TAG examples